Introduction to environmental monitoring

-Monitoring the environment of your museum is an essential part of caring for your collections .
-By keeping track of the condition of your museum, you can plan for the best ways to preserve and protect every item in your collection.
-Successful monitoring will also help you spot problems the moment they arise.
+Monitoring the environment of your museum is an essential part of caring for your collections.
+By keeping track of the condition of your museum, you can plan for the best ways to effectively preserve and protect your collections.
+Appropriate monitoring will also help you identify problems as soon as they arise.

 - Making notes